Making Your Vision a Reality Using Focus Filters

 Goals

 The outcomes of your goals are your “where.”
-Beginning with your most ambitious long-term goals (CAGs) and trailing down in time to your 3-Year, 1-Year, and 90-Day Goals, these milestones keep you focused and motivated while you make your organization better and better.
-Your CAGs should align and benefit all your Ideal Stakeholders while clearly connecting to your Purpose/Passion/Just Cause.
-Your 3-Year Goals push your organization to grow.
-Your 1-Year Goals keep you on track.
-Your Rocks (90-Day or Quarterly Goals) are used to advance toward your longer-term goals or build a new project or fix an existing one — they’re a fixture of the infinite quarterly life cycle of your organization.
+Beginning with your most ambitious long-term goals (CAGs) and trailing down in time to your 3-year, 1-year, and 90-day goals, these milestones keep you focused and motivated while you make your organization better and better.
+Your CAGs should align and benefit all your Ideal Stakeholders while clearly connecting to your Compelling Why.
+Your 3-year goals push your organization to grow.
+Your 1-year goals keep you on track.
+Your Rocks (90-day or quarterly goals) are used to advance toward your longer-term goals, build a new project, or fix an existing one — they’re a fixture of the infinite quarterly life cycle of your organization.

 SWOT Analysis: a Key Element of Your Vision